DynaDebate: Breaking Homogeneity in Multi-Agent Debate with Dynamic Path Generation: Introduction

-To address this, current approaches employ techniques such as static role-playing and reasoning strategy diversity.
+However, a major challenge remains: due to model homogeneity and identical inherent mental sets \cite{liu2025breaking,zhang2025if,smit2023should}, agents often generate nearly identical responses during the debate, as illustrated in Figure \ref{fig:motivation} (top), causing the process to collapse to simple majority voting \cite{choi2025debate}.To address this, current approaches employ techniques such as static role-playing and reasoning strategy diversity.
 Despite these efforts, existing methods rely on unguided initialization before the debate phase.
-Consequently, as illustrated in Figure \ref{fig:motivation}, agents frequently converge on the same reasoning path.
+Consequently, agents frequently converge on the same reasoning path.
 When errors arise, they replicate the same mistake across agents, leaving the inter-agent debate unable to identify and correct the error.
 Furthermore, during the debate, agents often assess peer responses merely based on structural completeness or textual fluency.
 This superficial scrutiny exacerbates \textbf{blind conformity}: even when an agent holds the correct answer, it is susceptible to the erroneous reasoning of its peers, often abandoning its original stance in favor of an incorrect group consensus.
+Moreover, as debate rounds progress, erroneous views can accumulate and reinforce each other, making it increasingly difficult for agents to break free from a forming false consensus without the intervention of external, objective evidence.

-To address these challenges, we introduce \textbf{DynaDebate}, a dynamic Multi-Agent Debate framework that introduces initialization heterogeneity.
+To address these challenges, we introduce \textbf{DynaDebate}, a dynamic Multi-Agent Debate framework that introduces initialization heterogeneity, as illustrated in Figure~\ref{fig:motivation} (bottom).
 Distinct from existing approaches, our framework operates through a three-stage progressive pipeline.
 First, before the debate commences, a dedicated Path Generation Agent generates diverse and logically sound solution paths with adaptive redundancy.
 This mechanism effectively breaks initialization homogeneity, maximizing exploration of the solution space.
 Subsequently, during the debate, the framework enforces a process-centric protocol where agents audit specific reasoning steps rather than focusing solely on final answers.
 Specifically, agents perform a First-Principles Audit of the reasoning process instead of evaluating based on textual fluency.
 Finally, DynaDebate integrates a trigger-based Verification Agent.
-This agent uses external tools based on the current context to feed the results back into the debate as a reference to help agents resolve disagreements.
+This agent invokes external tools to feed results back into the debate, helping agents resolve disagreements.